WillDixon93/BankTechTestRb/README.md

 Requirements

-You should be able to interact with your code via a REPL (JS Console)
+You should be able to interact with your code via a REPL (irb)

 Deposits, withdrawal
 Account statement (date, amount, balance) printing